-Estrogen exerts numerous physiologic effects upon several neurotransmitter systems in the central nervous system (CNS) with well-documented actions at serotonergic, adrenergic, and cholinergic neurons, pathways, and receptors (Tables 1-3).
-These neurotransmitters have been shown to play key roles not only in the pathophysiologies of disorders of mood and cognition, but also in the mechanism of action of psychotropic drugs used to treat these disorders.
-Thus, the actions of estrogen on monoamine neurotransmitter systems may explain estrogen's profound effects upon behavior as well as its role in various disorders of behavior and their treatments.1-4,7,8 A partial listing of behaviors linked to ovarian steroids is given in Table 4.
+Estrogen exerts numerous physiologic effects upon several neurotransmitter systems in the central nervous system (CNS) with well-documented actions at serotonergic, adrenergic, and cholinergic neurons, pathways, and receptors^{3,4} (Tables 1-3).
+These neurotransmitters have been shown to play key roles not only in the pathophysiologies of disorders of mood and cognition, but also in the mechanism of action of psychotropic drugs used to treat these disorders.^{5,6} Thus, the actions of estrogen on monoamine neurotransmitter systems may explain estrogen's profound effects upon behavior as well as its role in various disorders of behavior and their treatments.^{1-4,7,8} A partial listing of behaviors linked to ovarian steroids is given in Table 4.
 The specific actions of estrogen on monoamine neurotransmitter systems in the brain are too numerous to be reviewed in detail here.
-A number of key actions are summarized in Tables 1-3 and are reviewed elsewhere.
+A number of key actions are summarized in Tables 1-3 and are reviewed elsewhere.^{3,4}

-Some of the most profound and important actions of estrogen in relationship to disorders of mood and their treatments may be exerted at serotonin systems.9-12 Serotonin systems are widely hypothesized to be dysregulated in depression and to be the substrate for the actions of many antidepressants.
-For example, down-regulation of serotonin receptors is a key observation following antidepressant treatment and has been linked extensively in the literature to the mechanism of delayed therapeutic action of antidepressants.
+Some of the most profound and important actions of estrogen in relationship to disorders of mood and their treatments may be exerted at serotonin systems.^{9-12} Serotonin systems are widely hypothesized to be dysregulated in depression and to be the substrate for the actions of many antidepressants.5 For example, down-regulation of serotonin receptors is a key observation following antidepressant treatment and has been linked extensively in the literature to the mechanism of delayed therapeutic action of antidepressants.5 unrestricted educational grant from Glaxo Wellcome.

-Although almost all studies of serotonin receptor regulation have been performed in male rats, one key observaunrestricted educational grant from Glaxo Wellcome.
 Figure 1 reproduced with permission from Stahl SM.
 Essential Psychopharmacology.
 New York, NY: Cambridge University Press; 1996.
 The author expresses his appreciation to Uriel Halbreich, Vivien Burt, Bruce McEwen, Myrna Weissman, and Sheldon Preskorn for ideas for tables.